What Is The Political Content in LLMs' Pre- and Post-Training Data?: Related work

 \section{Related work}

-\cite{elazar2024whats} propose a search and count method to process and analyze the bulk of the pre-training data in an accessible way. \cite{piktus-etal-2023-roots} make available a search tool to explore ROOTS, the dataset used to train the open source model BLOOM with fuzzy or exact matches, while \cite{piktus-etal-2023-gaia} propose a search engine to understand datasets before even using them for training.
-Other works have instead proposed methods and analyzed the effect of data on model behavior, for example, in the context of fact checking \citep{akyurek-etal-2022-towards}, looked at the correlation between model performance and data quality \citep{longpre-etal-2024-pretrainers}, and estimated how similar generated text is to the training data \citep{mccoy-etal-2023-much}.
+\citet{elazar2024whats} propose a search and count method to process and analyze the bulk of the pre-training data in an accessible way. \citet{piktus-etal-2023-roots} make available a search tool to explore ROOTS, the dataset used to train the open source model BLOOM, with fuzzy or exact matches, while \citet{piktus-etal-2023-gaia} propose a search engine to understand datasets before even using them for training.
+Other works have instead analyzed the effect of data on model behavior, for example in the context of fact checking \citep{akyurek-etal-2022-towards}, looked at the correlation between model performance and data quality \citep{longpre-etal-2024-pretrainers}, and estimated the similarity of generated text to the training data \citep{mccoy-etal-2023-much}.

-\cite{xu-etal-2025-better} is, to the best of our knowledge, the only work that investigates political content in pre-training data.
-They use \citeauthor{elazar2024whats}'s (\citeyear{elazar2024whats}) search tool to extract documents that contain terms related to cases from 32 U.S. Supreme Court cases on topics including abortion and voting rights.
-Our work differs from the approach of \cite{xu-etal-2025-better} as we evaluate political content in broader policy issue categories more applicable for cross-country comparisons.
-Moreover, the pre-training data used in our analysis is sampled from \textsc{Dolma} and \textsc{Dolmino}, which contain several pre-training datasets.
-Finally, our work also sheds light on post-training, which is highly relevant to how models eventually behave in user interactions given the steerability of models in that phase \citep{stammbach-etal-2024-aligning,weeber2025politicalopinionstransferwestern}.
+The paper by \citet{xu-etal-2025-better} is, to the best of our knowledge, the only work that investigates political content in pre-training data.
+They use \citeauthor{elazar2024whats}'s (\citeyear{elazar2024whats}) search tool to extract documents that contain terms related to 32 U.S.\ Supreme Court cases on topics including abortion and voting rights.
+Our work differs from their approach in that we (i)~evaluate political content in broader policy issue categories in a way more applicable for cross-country comparisons, (ii)~provide a wider coverage of pre-training corpora aggregated in \textsc{Dolma} and \textsc{Dolmino} datasets, and (iii)~shed light on post-training, which is highly relevant to how models eventually behave in user interactions given their steerability in that phase \citep{stammbach-etal-2024-aligning,weeber-etal-2026-political}.

-Previous work investigating political bias in LLMs can be found in the social sciences and computer science literature.
-Many previous studies conducted a descriptive analysis of the political leaning present in LLMs \citep[e.g.,][]{motoki2023more, hartmann2023political, Rutinowski2024, rottger-etal-2024-political, ceron-etal-2024-beyond,rottger2025issuebench}.
-Overall, results suggest that large commercial LLMs have a consistent left-leaning bias, whereas political leanings for smaller open-source models seem to be more mixed and less consistent in their stance \citep{ceron-etal-2024-beyond}.
+The work investigating political bias in LLMs is shared between the computational social science and computer science literature.
+Many studies have conducted a descriptive analysis of the political leaning present in LLMs \citep[e.g.,][]{motoki2023more, hartmann2023political, Rutinowski2024, rottger-etal-2024-political, ceron-etal-2024-beyond,rottger2025issuebench}.
+Overall, recent results suggest that large commercial LLMs have a consistent left-leaning bias, whereas political leanings for smaller open-source models seem to be more mixed and less consistent in their stance.